olepoeschl/NQueensFAF-GUI/README.md

 - calculating start constellations, in which the borders of the board are already occupied by 3 or 4 queens; based on the <a href="https://github.com/preusser/q27">implementation by the TU Dresden</a> (a very good description of this method can be found <a href="http://www.nqueens.de/sub/SearchAlgoUseSymm.en.html">here</a>)

 The program copies the needed lwjgl-binaries to the temp-folder of the system and tries to delete it later when the program is done.
 This function is done using self-deleting scripts and is successsfully tested for windows and linux.
-If you recognize that the temporary folder (named "NQueensFaf*") is still existing later than 10 seconds after the program is closed, feel free to open an issue.
+If you recognize that the temporary folder (named "NQueensFaf*") is still existing later than 10 seconds after the program is closed (not crashed!), feel free to open an issue.
+If the program crashes, it's obviously not able to delete the folder.
+However, this is not a problem because the program deletes not only one, but all folders in your temp-directory, whose name starts with "NQueensFaf".

 # Versions
 unless its stated otherwise, following times are referring to *single-threaded*